VICTORHUGOHJ/SAFIMAM/README.md

 The software does not need any installation.
 It is sufficient to add the folders with subfolders to the Matlab path.

-**Folder organization and quick start guide is included in SAFIMAM Documentation file in documentation folder.**
+**Folder organization and start guide is included in SAFIMAM Documentation file in documentation folder.**